wdufrin/Agentspace_Manager/README.md

 ## Key Features

 -   **Manage Agents**: List, create, update, delete, enable/disable, and chat with agents.
+-   **Manage Assistant**: View and edit the settings of the default assistant for a Gemini Enterprise Engine, including system instructions, grounding settings, and enabled tools.
+-   **Test Assistant**: A dedicated, full-page interface for chatting with a Gemini Enterprise assistant to test the overall conversational experience.
 -   **Manage Authorizations**: List, create, update, and delete OAuth client authorizations.
 -   **Manage Reasoning Engines**: List engines, view agent dependencies, and delete unused engines.
 -   **Explore Data Stores**: List data stores within a collection, view their details, and inspect individual documents and their content.